traels/spree_print_invoice/README.md

 * Tests :/
 * Next receipts and then product related stuff with barcodes.

-## Contributing

-* Fork the repo
-* Clone your repo `git clone git@github.com:mrhelpful/spree_print_invoice.git`
-* Create branch for your pull request `git checkout -b fix-something`
-* Run `bundle`
-* Run `bundle exec rake test_app` to create the test application in `spec/dummy`
-* Make your changes
-* Ensure specs pass by running `bundle exec rake`
-* Make sure yor changes has test coverage `open coverage/index.html`
-* Submit your pull request

 ## Prawn-handler

-A Rails template handler for PDF library [Prawn](http://prawn.majesticseacreature.com/).
+A Rails template handler for PDF library [Prawn][1].
 Prawn-handler is lightweight, simple, and less of a hassle to use.

 ### Usage